Customer Segmentation Explained with 6 Examples and 8 Models

 Apple, for example, releases smartphone models in different price segments to target different audiences based on how much they would spend and recommends upsells accordingly.
 Like watch SE to SE phone users, the premium watch 7 to iPhone 13 pro users, regular AirPods to mid-segment, and AirPods pro to high-value segment.

-Value-based segmentation helps you identify your most and least profitable customer segments so that you can personalize your marketing efforts and optimize your budgets accordingly.
+Value-based segmentation helps you identify your most and least profitable customer segments.
+This allows you to personalize your marketing efforts and optimize your budgets accordingly.
 Leveraging your best customers will always prove beneficial.

 8. RFM-based segmentation

-Zomato, for example, leverages the RFM segmentation to identify groups of customers who frequently interact with and purchase from a particular restaurant, have done the same recently, and thereby add high monetary value.
+Zomato, for example, leverages RFM segmentation to identify groups of customers who frequently interact with and purchase from a particular restaurant, have done so recently, and thereby add high monetary value.
 Zomato rewards their loyalty by making them brand ambassadors for those restaurants.

 Like need-based and value-based segmentation, the RFM model works best with other segmentation filters, such as psychographic and behavioral segmentation.